funkyranveer/praxi-nodependents/README.md

 - Don't skid it
 - Don't attempt to sell this resource when it isn't updated majorly

+# Compiling
+> Run Maven command: ``mvn clean install`` within the project, this shound generate a /target/ folder with the compiled JAR Copy

 # Additional Info
 This project won't be updated as I intend to keep this fixed base for the public without crazy modifications